alecspopa/docker-storage-engines/Readme.md

     $ docker-compose down

-**NOTE:** Data from MySql and Redis is not automatically removed from the data container If you want to cleanup data volumes run:
+**NOTE:** Data is not automatically removed from the data container If you want to cleanup data volumes run:

 	$ docker volume rm $(docker volume ls -qf dangling=true)